gjr80/weewx-xcumulative/README.md

 ![Rainfall since midnight](https://github.com/gjr80/weewx-xcumulative/blob/main/assets/daycumulativerain.png)

 The extension consists of a single WeeWX XType and an associated WeeWX service.
-A single config option *reset* is supported that allows the user to specify the date-time conditions that reset the cumulative data.
+A number of config options can be used to control the operation of the *Cumulative XType*.

 ## Pre-requisites